ome/omero-documentation/server/permissions.rst

 -  **Administrator**: Your OMERO server will have one or more administrators.
 Each group can be administrated by any of your server administrators.
 The administrators control all settings for groups.
--  **Group Owner**: Your group may have one or more owners.
+-  **Group owner**: Your group may have one or more owners.
 The group owner has some additional rights within each group than a standard group member, including the ability to add other members to the group.
--  **Group Member**: This is the standard user.
+-  **Group member**: This is the standard user.

-Groups and Users must be created by the server administrator.
+Groups and users must be created by the server administrator.
 Users can then be added by the administrator or by one of the group owners assigned by the administrator.
 This would typically be the PI of the lab.
 The group's owners or server administrator can also choose the